 Water Play for Babies

-I introduced water play with both of my babies once they are able to sit reasonably well and as it takes mere minutes to gather a few accessories and a shallow splash of water it is one of my go-to activities for times when little ones are particularly fractious or unsettled.
+I introduced water play with each of my babies once they were able to sit well.
+As it takes mere minutes to gather a few accessories and a shallow splash of water, and as it is so engaging and soothing, it was one of my go-to activities for times when my little ones were particularly fractious or unsettled.

 Babies don’t need a lot of water but it can be a good idea to keep an extra supply nearby in case it does get tipped out.
-Pour the water into a small, shallow sided bowl so that it is easy for them to access and reach any accessories.
+Pour the water into a small, shallow sided bowl so that it is easy for them to access and reach any toys or accessories.